 Climate Program Office

 The Climate Program Office manages the competitive research program in which NOAA funds high-priority climate science to advance understanding of Earth's climate system and its atmospheric, oceanic, land, and snow and ice components.
 This science contributes to knowledge about how climate variability and change affect our health, economy, and well-being.
 The Office supports research that is conducted in regions across the United States, at national and international scales, and globally.
-Read more about FY13 CPO funding opportunities.
+Read about CPO funding opportunities.

 The Office also provides strategic guidance for the agency's climate science and services programs and supports NOAA's contributions to the U.S. Global Change Research Program (USGCRP) and the interagency Climate Change Adaptation Task Force.
 It also plays an active role in numerous international climate activities, including the Intergovernmental Panel on Climate Change (IPCC) and the Global Framework for Climate Services initiative launched by the 2009 Third World Climate Conference.